 Galway International Arts Festival

-The 40th Galway International Arts Festival (GIAF) has come to a close - and what a 40th it was.
+The 40th Galway International Arts Festival (GIAF) has come to a close - but the festival doesn't sleep.

 An estimated 210,000 people from Ireland and across the world travelled to Galway to be part of our 40th anniversary celebrations and attend performances, talks, concerts, street events and exhibitions, representing an increase of 5% on last year.
 Check out the highlights here.

-Rave reviews also flooded in for the festival’s world premieres.
-The Guardian lauded the Landmark Productions and Galway International Arts Festival co-production, Woyzeck in Winter, describing the production as ‘triumphant… brilliant… extraordinary’ while The Sunday Independent described the show as ‘a dazzling achievement.’
+Rave reviews flooded in for the festival 2017’s world premieres.
+The Guardian lauded Woyzeck in Winter, describing the production as ‘triumphant… brilliant… extraordinary’ while The Sunday Independent described the show as ‘a dazzling achievement.’

 There was also widespread critical acclaim for GIAF’s first ever opera, The Second Violinist, produced by Landmark Productions and Wide Open Opera.
 The Irish Times described it as ‘an extraordinary modern opera’ with The Guardian saying it was an ‘exhilarating blend of opera, theatre and film’.